-The Devara kadu festivals are conducted once a year jointly by all the village communities enjoying a sense of belongingness, in different parts of the year according to the tradition.
-The rituals such as "Tere" "Thadambu dance" "Ethuporata", "Agni keri", "Bolakat", "Kattu" are common in Devara kadu festivals.
-All the communities in the village participate in the Devara kadu festivity namely Kodavas, Amma Kodavas, Koyyava, Kumbara, Kudiya, Panika, Banna, Heggade, Kaapaala, Kembatti, Irri, Meda, Vakkaliga Gowda, Jamma Gowda, Kuruba, Yerava and Bramhins.
-However, daily worship in Devara Kadu is not a common practice as in other temples, since Devara Kadu follows the folk tradition and is not a sanskritized temple.
-Only in a few cases, there are festivals once a month.
+The Devara kadu festivals are conducted once a year jointly by village communities with a sense of belongingness.
+The rituals - "Tere" "Thadambu dance" "Ethuporata", "Agni keri", "Bolakat", "Kattu" are common in Devara kadu festivals.
+Kodavas, Amma Kodavas, Koyyava, Kumbara, Kudiya, Panika, Banna, Heggade, Kaapaala, Kembatti, Irri, Meda, Vakkaliga Gowda, Jamma Gowda, Kuruba, Yerava, lingayaths and Bramhins all participate.
+All communities in the village participate in the Devara kadu festivity.
 The institution of Devara Kadu festivity strengthens the 'social fencing' of Devarakadu and thus reduces the transaction cost of protection to the Forest Department.